How to take a screenshot on an iPad

 There are a multitude of reasons why you might want to share your recently-captured screenshot.
 Thankfully, sharing with a friend, family member, coworker, or tech support is relatively easy to do, whether you want to do so via social media, AirDrop, or email.
 Read on to find out how.

-Step 1: To share a screenshot from your iPad, tap the photo to enlarge the image and press the share icon () in the lower-left corner.
+Step 1: To share a screenshot from your iPad, tap the image to enlarge it and tap the share icon in the lower-left corner.

 Step 2: Next, choose the social network you’d like to post to — Facebook, Twitter, Flickr, etc. — or share your screenshot via the corresponding AirDrop or email icons at the bottom.
 Keep in mind that AirDrop requires iOS 7 or later, and both Wi-Fi and Bluetooth to be active.